pablomalvido/rmcp_ros2_humble_pkg/topics_pkg/README.md

 source install/setup.bash
 ```

-Alternatively you can add this line to your .bashrc file
+Alternatively, you can add this line to your .bashrc file